Skip to Main Content

 Calibrated field monitors for Peruvian sets and locations

-Here is how this works in practice.
-Field monitor inventory in Peru runs primarily through Audiovisual Project Perú, El Niño Rentals, and Filmtek Perú in Lima, with Cinesphere Rentals, Tondero Rentals, and RentCam Perú filling the gaps when a Sacred Valley feature overlaps with a the capital commercial week or a Pisco-region series block.
+Field monitor stock in Peru runs mainly through Audiovisual Project Perú, El Niño Rentals, and Filmtek Perú in Lima.
+Cinesphere Rentals, Tondero Rentals, and RentCam Perú fill the gaps when a Sacred Valley feature overlaps with a capital commercial week or a Pisco-region series block.

-Here is the short of it.
-We stock the SmallHD 702 Touch, 703 Bolt, Cine 7, Cine 13, and 1303 HDR range, the SmallHD OLED 17 reference for HDR-critical productions, Atomos Ninja V and Shogun Connect, TVLogic VFM-058W and LVM-178W and LUM-181G, Boland MON-17 and MON-24 reference monitors, and the Sony BVM-HX310 OLED and PVM-X300 reference path for streaming-sites deliveries through Cine Lab Lima and La Mecha post pipelines.
+We stock the SmallHD 702 Touch, 703 Bolt, Cine 7, Cine 13, and 1303 HDR range, plus the SmallHD OLED 17 reference for HDR-critical shoots.
+Our shelves also hold the Atomos Ninja V and Shogun Connect, TVLogic VFM-058W, LVM-178W, and LUM-181G, Boland MON-17 and MON-24 reference monitors, and the Sony BVM-HX310 OLED and PVM-X300 reference path for streaming-site deliveries through the Cine Lab Lima and La Mecha post pipelines.

-Here is the breakdown.
-Sun loading on the Sechura desert, the Andean exterior blocks at Cusco and the Sacred Valley, the Pacific coast Lima exteriors, and the Colca Canyon edge pushes us toward high-bright units — 3,000-nit on-camera screens, SmallHD 1303 HDR panels, and sun hoods staged with every order — while controlled interiors at the the capital studios and the the valley lodge stages favour the OLED reference path with the show LUT pre-loaded against the Pomfort Live Grade output.
+Harsh sun on the Sechura desert, the Andean exterior blocks at Cusco and the Sacred Valley, the Pacific coast Lima exteriors, and the Colca Canyon edge all push us toward high-bright units.
+We stage 3,000-nit on-camera screens, SmallHD 1303 HDR panels, and sun hoods with each order.
+Controlled interiors at the capital studios and the valley lodge stages favor the OLED reference path instead, with the show LUT pre-loaded against the Pomfort Live Grade output.

-Here is what that looks like on the ground.
-Each unit is bench-calibrated at Audiovisual Project Perú or El Niño Rentals with professional Klein K10-A and Konica Minolta CA-310 probes against Rec.
+Each unit is bench-calibrated at Audiovisual Project Perú or El Niño Rentals, using pro Klein K10-A and Konica Minolta CA-310 probes against Rec.
 709, P3-D65, or Rec.
-2020 PQ targets depending on the camera setup — ARRI Alexa 35, Alexa Mini LF, Sony Venice 2, Sony Burano — with the show LUT pre-loaded where the colourist has shipped it through and a signed calibration report attached to the case before the truck leaves the warehouse.
+2020 PQ targets to suit the camera setup.
+That setup might be an ARRI Alexa 35, Alexa Mini LF, Sony Venice 2, or Sony Burano.
+The show LUT goes in wherever the colorist has shipped it through, and a signed calibration report rides on the case before the truck leaves the warehouse.

-Here is how the picture comes together.
-SUNAT ATA carnet paperwork clears Jorge Chávez customs through the broker we keep on retainer for global monitor shipments flying in from LA or Miami.
-Lima-based DITs and video engineers handle the on-set integration with the Preston FI+Z and ARRI WCU-4 focus systems and the Teradek Bolt 4K or Vaxis Storm 3000 wireless chain.
+Our retained broker clears the SUNAT ATA carnet paperwork through Jorge Chávez customs for the global monitor shipments that fly in from LA or Miami.
+Lima-based DITs and video engineers handle on-set integration with the Preston FI+Z and ARRI WCU-4 focus systems.
+They also run the Teradek Bolt 4K or Vaxis Storm 3000 wireless chain.

-Here is what we have to work with.
-Spare V-mount and Gold-mount batteries, BNC and SDI patch panels, SMPTE-rated fibre runs for the long throws across the Lima sound stages and the Sacred Valley lodge sets, articulating monitor arms, and Decimator and AJA Mini-Converters travel with every order.
-Our duty office in the capital runs a 24-hour swap cycle for failed panels and dead pixels, with overnight Latam Cargo runs up to Cusco and the Amazon airstrips so a Madre de Dios humidity-killed 1303 gets replaced before the next call sheet.
+Spare V-mount and Gold-mount batteries, BNC and SDI patch panels, SMPTE-rated fibre runs for the long throws across the Lima sound stages and the Sacred Valley lodge sets, articulating monitor arms, and Decimator and AJA Mini-Converters travel with each order.
+Our duty office in the capital runs a 24-hour swap cycle for failed panels and dead pixels.
+All-night Latam Cargo runs reach Cusco and the Amazon airstrips, so a humidity-killed Madre de Dios 1303 gets replaced before the next call sheet.

 FAQ